Adult Circumcision Clinic for Men in Sydney, NSW

 Getting Circumcised at Your Age

-If you are travelling interstate or from overseas it is best to plan to stay 1-2 days in Sydney to be on the safe side.
-If you are doing the circumcision on the same day of your consultation, please bring all of your previous medical records, your medication lists and any test results.
-Telephone consultations can be arranged if you live far away.
+If you are travelling interstate or from overseas it is best to plan to stay 2 days in Sydney to be on the safe side.

-Our Sefton, NSW (greater Sydney) clinic offers the advantage of being focused on circumcision procedures.
-Our internal processes are optimized to deliver the highest quality of care to men requiring a circumcision.
+Our clinic offers the advantage of being focused on circumcision procedures.
+Our internal processes are optimized to deliver a high quality of care to men requiring a circumcision.